-Figure 3: Structure of an agreement.
+Figure 2: Structure of an agreement.

-The section after the (optional) name is the context, which contains the meta-data describing the agreement as a whole.
+The section after the (optional) name is the context, which contains the meta-data for the entire agreement.
 It names the participants in the agreement, the agreement's lifetime and links to other agreements related to this agreement.
 The next section contains the terms that describe the agreement itself.